Keys to getting support for In3’s CAP project funding

 Here’s a guide to deciding which guarantee to use: in3capital.net/deciding-which-financial-guarantee-promises-the-most-advantages

-In most cases, this guarantee is a request for at least partial coverage of the total budget via a bank’s Standby Letter of Credit (SbLC) from a sponsoring firm that gets involved (as a vendor, typically) in the project.
-If you’re ready to move forward with the first few essentials (using this guide), ask for our EPC/GC/OEM briefing that can be tailored to your own situation.
-It provides a clear explanation of why we structure financings this way.
+If you’re ready to move forward with the first few essentials (using this guide), ask for either (a) In3’s EPC/GC/OEM briefing or (b) CAP guarantor sponsor briefing that can be tailored to your own situation.
+They both provide a clear explanation of why we structure financings this way.

 Consider involving an unaffiliate third party guarantor by hiring In3 to assist with making those arrangements.
 This premium service is arranged on a bespoke basis with select projects under a Management Services Agreement (MSA). more